 I’m not a Buddhist.
 Can I attend?

-Of course!
-Everyone is welcome at KMC Boston regardless of religious affiliation or lack thereof.
+Yes!
+Everyone is welcome at Kadampa Meditation Center Boston regardless of religious affiliation or lack thereof.

 Do I need to bring anything?

-No. We provide meditation cushions for those who sit on the floor.
+No, you do not need to bring anything.
+We provide meditation cushions for those who sit on the floor.
+Most people sit on chairs.
 Some people like to take notes at our classes, so you may wish to bring a notebook and a pen.

 Do I need to wear anything special?

-No. Feel free to come however you are comfortable.
-We do ask that people please remove their shoes when they enter the meditation rooms.
+No, you do not need to wear anything special.
+Feel free to come however you are comfortable.
+We do ask that people please remove their shoes when they enter the meditation room.

 I can’t sit on the floor.
 Will that be a problem?